vyshnaviachar/campus-event-reporting./campus-event-system/README_TEMPLATE.md

-# README - Campus Event Reporting System (TEMPLATE)
+# README - Campus Event Reporting System

-> IMPORTANT: This README contains an AI-provided project skeleton. **The assignment requires you to write your own personal README** describing *your understanding* of the project, the decisions you made, and how to run the project.
-Please replace the "YOUR_PERSONAL_SECTION" below with your own written text (in your own words).
-Submitting AI-written README text may disqualify you.

 ## What is included
 - app.py — Flask app with APIs for events, registrations, attendance, feedback, and reports.